-Hay Festival Abu Dhabi brings writers and readers together for conversation and new ideas.
-From 25 to 28 February 2020, 99 internationally acclaimed writers and performers from 20 countries gather together for four days of entertainment and inspiration.
-Please join us.
+Hay Festival Abu Dhabi brought writers and readers together for conversation and new ideas.
+From 25 to 28 February 2020, 99 internationally acclaimed writers and performers from 20 countries gathered together for four days of entertainment and inspiration.
+Thank you for joining us.

-The Festival takes place at Manarat al Saadiyat alongside other venues across the capital and is supported by the UAE’s Ministry of Tolerance.
-Conversations will take place in 7 languages, and all sessions will be live translated into Arabic and English.
+The Festival took place at Manarat al Saadiyat alongside other venues across the capital and was supported by the UAE’s Ministry of Tolerance.
+Conversations took place in 7 languages, and all sessions were live translated into Arabic and English.